gear-foundation/gear-wiki/docs/examples/feeds.md

 ---

 # Introduction
 In order to introduce our rapidly growing community to the platform developed by Gear, we've developed a dApplication in order to showcase some of the features that can be implemented using our smart contracts.
-Specifically, we aimed to build a platform simillar to Twitter: each user can have their own "feed", "feeds" can be subscribed to and the landing page contains global & personal "feeds".
+Specifically, this contract aims to build a platform simillar to Twitter: each user can have their own "feed", "feeds" can be subscribed to and the landing page contains global & personal "feeds".

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.
+Anyone can easily create their own application and run it on the Gear Network.
+The source code is available on [GitHub](https://github.com/gear-dapps/feeds).

 # Feeds dApp composition
 The application strcture consists of two smart contracts: the router contract and the channel contract.
 There's one router contract per application and one channel contract per user.